boardflare/website/pages/tasks/functions.md

 # Functions

 Our functions for Excel are grouped by task categories (e.g. Text Analysis > Fuzzy Matching).
-Each Python function (e.g. `text_distance`) has one or more example Excel LAMBDA functions based on this function (e.g. `FUZZY.DIST.MATCH`), as explained further below.
+Each Python function (e.g. `text_distance`) has one or more example Excel LAMBDA functions based on this function (e.g. `FUZZYMATCH.TD`), as explained further below.
 This gives you the best of both worlds: the power of Python, and the ease of customization and simplicity of Excel LAMBDAs.

 ## Python